We may earn a fee if you buy via links in this post (at no extra cost to you). Learn more.

 Made In has five layers of thick metal:

-• The interior layer (cooking surface) made of American-made 18/10 stainless steel, which is exceptionally durable and highly resistant to oxidation.
+• The interior layer (cooking surface) made of 18/10 stainless steel, which is exceptionally durable and highly resistant to oxidation.

 • The exterior made of magnetic 403 stainless steel with makes it compatible with induction cooktops.